Skip to content

 $$P_{ESS}=max|p(\tau)-s(\tau+\Delta t)|\tag{6}\label{eq:6}$$

-In practise, PEES does not exceed 80% of the installed PV power.
+In practise, PESS does not exceed 80% of the installed PV power.

 Specific accumulation rate

-Let us first discuss a real-time proportionality between the PV power and the global irradiance GI: By definition, GI should be measured at a single point in the plane of incidence.
-In our experiment, the solar irradiance is intercepted by planar panels of size 20 cm x 16 cm on the earth’s surface.
-A real PV power p(t) is usually smoother than GI(t), as the (usually greater) surface area of the corresponding PV plane acts like a moving-average filter of GI(t).
-Unfortunately, the size and speed of clouds prevent of any significant smoothing effect being aggregated by the existing PV surface.
-By assuming the real-time proportionality between GI(t) and p(t), we analyze the worst case of PV intermittency.
+Let us first discuss the proportionality between PV power and global irradiance GI: By definition, GI should be measured at a single point in the plane of incidence.
+In our experiment, the solar irradiance is intercepted by a small planar panel fixed on the earth’s surface.
+A real PV power p(t) is usually smoother than GI(t) as the (usually greater) surface area of the corresponding PV plane acts like a moving-average filter of GI(t).
+Unfortunately, the surface area of PV plants is not enough large to aggregate a sufficient smoothing effect.
+So by assuming the proportionality between GI(t) and p(t), we will analyze the worst case of PV intermittency.

 For the sake of general validity of our analysis, we will substitute the signals p(τ), s(τ+Δt) in \eqref{eq:1}, \eqref{eq:5}, \eqref{eq:6} with the measured signal GI(τ) and with its “predicted-and-smoothed” counterpart GIs(τ+Δt).
-After substitution, the intergal \eqref{eq:1} determines the time course of the specific stored energy GX(t) [Wh/m2] by the filter, whereas SOC(t) is approximately proportional to GX(t).
-The integral \eqref{eq:5} computes the specific accumulated throughput [Wh/m2] per cycle T.
+After substitution, the intergal \eqref{eq:1} determines a time course of the specific stored energy GX(t) [Wh/m2] by the filter, whereas SOC(t) is approximately proportional to GX(t).
+The integral \eqref{eq:5} then computes a specific accumulated throughput [Wh/m2] per cycle T.

-The measured signal GI(t) and the LPF applied allow for the aggregation of specific ESS parameters requested by the smoothing:
+The measured signal GI(t) and the applied LPF allow us to aggregate the following three relevant ESS parameters of smoothing:

-These 3 aggregates define the specific accumulation rate of smoothing.
+These 3 parameters define the specific accumulation rate of smoothing.

 Management of positive SOC

-Assume that the prerequisite \eqref{eq:2} holds.
-Let us split the ESS into 2 accumulators, from which the first one is fully charged and the other one is empty at the beginning of a cycle T. The smoothing power is rectified such that the precharged accumulator is being exclusively discharged whilst the empty one is being exclusively charged by the smoothing, unless the first one is empty or the other one is full.
-At this moment their roles will be exchanged and so forth until the end of the cycle T. The IPLPF smoothing ensures that \eqref{eq:2} holds so there is a stable balance between charging and discharging the two accumulators throughout the whole cycle T. If microcycling is not harmful to the ESS, then 1 accumulator is sufficient - being precharged to 1/2 of its SOCmax at the beginning of cycle T, assuming that SOCmax > max(SOC) - min(SOC).
+How should the value SOC0 be preset?
+Assume, that the prerequisite \eqref{eq:2} holds.
+Let us split the ESS into 2 batteries from which the first one is fully charged and the other one is empty at the beginning of a cycle T. The smoothing power is rectified such that the precharged accumulator is being exclusively discharged whilst the empty one is being exclusively charged by the smoothing, unless the first one is empty or the other one is full.
+At this moment their roles will be exchanged and so forth until the end of the cycle T. The IPLPF smoothing ensures that \eqref{eq:2} holds so there is a stable balance between the charging and discharging of those two batteries throughout the whole cycle T. If microcycling is not harmful to the ESS, then 1 accumulator is sufficient - being precharged to SOC0 = 1/2 * SOCmax at the beginning of cycle T, assuming that SOCmax > max(SOC) - min(SOC).

 Ideal PV smoothing (IPLPF)

-The ideal predictive smoothing (IPLPF) is simulated by means of a LPF, ex-post excited by the future signal GI(t+Δt) where GI(t) is measured and the lead time interval Δt eliminates the LPF’s time lag.
+The ideal predictive smoothing (IPLPF) has been numerically simulated by means of a LPF, ex-post excited by the future signal GI(t+Δt) where GI(t) is measured and the lead time interval Δt eliminates the LPF’s time lag.

 The graphs on the left show the measured signal GI(t), low-passed GIs(t) (legend “lp”), and left-shifted low-passed GIs(t+Δt) (legend "aavg0") on a day with high solar exposure and strong intermittency.
 The graphs on the right show the time course of specific energy GX(t) [Wh/m2] accumulated by IPLPF (legend "aavg0") vs GX(t) accumulated by LPF (legend "lp") on the same day.
 Exactly predicted input signal GI(t+Δt) minimizes the standard deviation of GX(t), in practise minimizing the difference ΔGX = max(GX) – min(GX), thus defining a requirement for the specific accumulation capacity.
 The specific throughput of the accumulated energy is also minimized by the IPLPF smoothing.